Arrowhead Region: Economy

 The Arrowhead Region is quite rugged and dotted with thousands of lakes surrounded by boreal forest, and is home to Voyageurs National Park, the Boundary Waters Canoe Area Wilderness, and the Superior Hiking Trail, which lie amidst the Superior National Forest.
 The Arrowhead also contains Minnesota's only mountain range, the Sawtooth Mountains.
 For these reasons, a large portion of the economy depends on tourism—the region is a common vacation destination for residents of the Minneapolis–Saint Paul metropolitan region.

 The other primary portion of the Arrowhead economy is the iron mining industry.
 Taconite is mined on the Mesabi Range, shipped by train to Duluth, Silver Bay, and Two Harbors, and shipped by freighter from these ports to major metropolitan areas farther down the Great Lakes such as Chicago, Detroit, and Cleveland.
 In the first half of the 20th century, iron was also mined on the Vermilion Range.

 Politics

 The Arrowhead Region is very receptive towards candidates from the Democratic Party in federal and statewide elections.
-None of the four main counties in the region have voted for a Republican presidential candidate since Cook County voted for George W. Bush in 2000.
+None of the four main counties in the region had voted for a Republican presidential candidate since Cook County voted for George W. Bush in 2000, until Carlton County voted for Donald Trump in 2024.